Published on February 20th, 2013 | by Rayne8

 No I don’t want to hold it.
 I’m not comfortable with holding babies much like I’m not comfortable with holding a bag of flour.
 It’s going to be messy if I drop it.
 Don’t try to get me to hold it either so stop trying to quickly pass your child at me thinking I’ll take it in case it falls, I’m a scientist when something is dropped my first instinct is to run the fuck away.

-This is an obvious narcissistic display of “Heh.
+Childfree people can recognise the obvious narcissistic display of “Heh.
 I’m so good, I got a childfree person to hold my kid.
 Look at how uncomfortable they are” so stop grinning while you attempt to convince me.
-If you persistantly try to pass your child to me in a display of ego stroking I’ll get annoyed if it continues after I’ve asked you to stop.
+If you persistently try to pass your child to me in a display of ego stroking I’ll get annoyed if it continues after I’ve asked you to stop.
 I’m not sorry for punching you in the face with an office chair.
 I did ask you to stop after all.
 No you don’t get a get-out-of-jail-free card from being yelled at for being jerk.
 No free passes for you simply because one of your eggs got fertilised.

 Oh look the bingos have started.
 Let’s see how many I can get this time.
 Blah blah “It’s different when it’s your own” blah blah “It’s all worth it” blah blah “Childfree are selfish” blah blah “Your child could grow up to cure cancer”.

 Yeah well, your child could grow up to be the next Ted Bundy.
 The tactics you’re using to validate your lifes choices are sad and predictable.
 Instead of trying to manipulate the people around you to choose the same choices you have, how about working on your insecurities regarding those choices?